Download the full PDF for Oregon

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Oregon rose to 62.9 percent in August from 62.8 percent in the prior month.
+The labor force participation rate in Oregon fell to 62.9 percent in January from 63 percent in the prior month.

 Oregon ranks 25th in the nation.